-Since the new Sentencing Guideline came into force in 12 months ago, industry has seen a sharp rise in the quantity and magnitude of sentences issued to companies and individuals for health and safety failings.
+Since the new Sentencing Guideline came into force, industry has seen a sharp rise in the quantity and magnitude of sentences issued to companies and individuals for health and safety failings.
 Organisations are being prosecuted and sentenced not only when there has been an accident or incident, but in some cases where the potential for an accident exists and no steps have been taken to mitigate against that potential.

-Fines for offences tried after the introduction of the Sentencing Guideline have increased significantly in comparison with fines imposed for similar offences occurring before February 2016, in some cases by a factor of ten or more.
+Fines for offences tried after the introduction of the Sentencing Guideline have increased significantly in comparison with fines imposed before February 2016 for similar offences, in some cases by a factor of ten or more.
 The clear message is that preventable accidents and unsafe behaviours in the workplace will not be tolerated.

 Any organisation, regardless of size, will be fined at least £180,000 if found guilty of corporate manslaughter.
 This will scale up to £20 million depending on the company and circumstances of the death.